-For the remainder of this post I’m going to list some of the benefits I’ve discovered over the last few years related to buying a crop share from a CSA farm.
+Over the last few years, I’ve discovered a number of benefits, some expected and some unexpected, related to buying a crop share from a CSA farm.
 So, without further ado, here are 21 reasons you should join a CSA!

 Benefits of CSA farms for the farmer:

-- The opportunity to get to know the people they grow for.
+- The opportunity to get to know the people they grow food for.
 Good ol’ job satisfaction.

 - Better cash flow for farms as they plan for a new season.
 Early payments from shareholders means enough money to buy seeds, farm supplies, and plan for labor expenses at the start of the season.

 - When farmers can identify their market before the beginning of the season, they can plan the use of their resources more efficiently, which means less waste of money and of crop.